qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 General Menu
 ------------

-|general| The :guilabel:`General` menu is essentially like that of the raster dialog.
+|general| Use this menu to make general settings for the vector layer.
 There are several options available:

+Layer Info
 * Change the display name of the layer in :guilabel:`displayed as`
-* Set a display field to be used for the :guilabel:`Identify Results` dialog
-* Define a certain Edit User Interface for the vector layer written with the Qt Creator IDE and tools at http://qt.digia.com/Product/Developer-Tools/
+* Define the guilabel:`Layer source` of the vector layer
+* Define the :guilabel:`Data source encoding` to define provider specific option and to be able to read the file

+Coordinate Reference System
+* :guilabel:`Specify` the Coordinate Reference System.
+Here you can view or change the projection of the specific vector layer.
 * Create a :guilabel:`Spatial Index` (only for OGR supported formats)
-* Add an :guilabel:`Init function` for the layer.
-They will overwrite existing QGIS widget initializations, if applied
 * :guilabel:`Update Extents` information for a layer
 * View or change the projection of the specific vector layer, clicking on :guilabel:`Specify CRS`

+|checkbox| guilabel:`Scale dependent visibility`
+* You can set the :guilabel:`Maximum (inclusive)` and :guilabel:`Minimum (exclusive) scale.
+The scale can also be set by the **[Current]** buttons

+Feature subset
-Furthermore you can activate and set |checkbox| :guilabel:`Use scale dependent rendering`, define provider specific options (e.g. encoding) and with the **[Query Builder]** button you can create a subset of the features in the layer that will be visualized (also refer to section :ref:`sec_selection_query`).
+* With the **[Query Builder]** button you can create a subset of the features in the layer that will be visualized (also refer to section :ref:`sec_selection_query`).

 .. _figure_general_vect: